-- No load set point is 5 mV higher than the nominal voltage, to partially compensate voltage drop on the output pins and traces to the load. - 3) Load regulation is affected with resistance of the output pins (approximately 0.3 mΩ) since there is no remote sense. - $^{4)}$ Cross regulation is affected with resistance of the RETURN pin (approximately 0.3 m $\Omega$ ) since there is no remote sense.
+- 2) No load set point is 5 mV higher than the nominal voltage, to partially compensate voltage drop on the output pins. - 3) Load regulation is affected with resistance of the output pins (approximately 0.3 mΩ) since there is no remote sense. - Cross regulation is affected with resistance of the RETURN pin (approximately $0.3 \text{ m}\Omega$) since there is no remote sense.